 1 tsp. ground cardamom

 1/2 tsp. rosewater or vanilla

 2 lbs. carrots, peeled and grated

-Serve the pudding warm or room temperature with the nuts sprinkled over the top.
+Stir well and serve warm or at room temperature with toasted nuts sprinkled over the top.

 Except where otherwise noted, all content on this blog is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported license.